 Berlin.
 I mean, seriously, Berlin!

 I had no idea what I was getting into the first time I came up.
 It’s not just the counter-culture, the punk, and all the people mixed together.
 The Turkish quarters with portions of hummus so huge that they are hard to devour in two, the bite-sized baklavas, and the impeccably prepared coffee; the coffee that smells like home and maybe even feels like it.
-My Israeli restaurant, Sababa, in Mitte district.
+The Middle Eastern restaurant, Sababa, in Mitte district.
 Then a whole afternoon reserved just for Ethiopian food.
 My devotion to it knows no limits and I’ve been away for too long.

 The bike rides from east to west, and not realizing when you’ve crossed the line.
 And by the way, biking around Berlin is the best way to experience the city.
 East Side Gallery; what it represents now.
 My friend and I biked through the entire wall and I kept thinking of him.
 He’d been there before and — I am pressed hard to admit this — based on his loose recommendations of what I might like, I was kind of retracing his steps.
 Berlin feels a little bit like stepping back in time; seeing all the memorials and the marks of the past.
 Like walking through a cloud or a ghost, if such a thing existed.